 - Prevention/treatment of ovarian cancer

-Regardless of having no fallopian tubes, a woman can get pregnant with no fallopian tubes, but you will require fertility treatment.
+Regardless, a woman can get pregnant with no fallopian tubes, but she will require assisted fertility treatment.